nakzyu/shim/README.md

 ## Shim

-Shim is a wep-app made in MERN stack.
+Shim is a Single Page App made in MERN stack.

 ## How To Use